-The only risk of real importance is the possibility of a sewage spill and urban waste down the drainage line and into the Orange River.
+The risk of a sewage spill down the drainage line and into the Orange River is not apparent at this stage.

 The risk increases because of the cumulative risks posed by the various developments along the reach of the Orange River.
 It is supposed that if the contamination in the river rises and the farming community becomes aware of it, that there would be a strong reaction, leading to curbing or ending the problem.
 This assumption influenced the score for "duration", as the problem was perceived not to continue.

 In most cases loosened soil and silt that can be washed down the drainage lines during construction are considered to be a risk to the aquatic environment.
-In the event of the Groordrink development, the risk is so small that it is not worth considering in a Risk Matrix.
+In the event of the Wegdraai development, the risk is so small that it is not worth considering in a Risk Matrix.